- Studying Law at Yale

 - Info For

 All Yale undergraduates — with the exception of graduating seniors — are eligible to apply.
-Students from Barnard, Brown, Harvard, Princeton, Spelman, and Stanford should consult their schools' program advisor.
+Students from Barnard, Brown, Harvard, Princeton, Spelman, and Stanford should consult their schools' program advisors.

-- A cover sheet listing the applicant’s current contact information (address, phone, e-mail) and class.
+1. A cover sheet listing the applicant’s current contact information (address, phone, e-mail) and class.
+The applicant should also indicate interest in being considered for the designated Fellowships at LAC and All Our Kin.
 Download a sample cover sheet here.

-- A reflective essay not to exceed four double-spaced pages (in Courier New 12 pt) describing why the applicant is motivated to work in public interest law.
-The essay should do more than recite activities from the applicant’s resume.
-If the applicant is considering a fellowship at a specific host organization, a short statement about the host’s work and confirmation of its non-profit status.
+3. A reflective essay not to exceed four double-spaced pages (in Courier New 12 pt) describing why the applicant is motivated to work in public interest law.
+The essay should also identify the applicant’s host organization; if the applicant has not yet secured a host, a list of pending applications should be provided.

-- **Two (2) letters of recommendation; both need to be from Yale affiliated faculty, ideally from faculty members who know the applicant’s work.
-The recommendations should be emailed to Katherine Lawton as a PDF or mailed via university mail or regular mail to:
+4. Two (2) letters of recommendation from Yale faculty or senior staff who know the applicant’s work.
+The recommendations should be emailed to Christine Mullen (firstname.lastname@example.org) as a PDF or mailed via university mail or regular mail to :

 Yale Law School